 NOTE: Each Retro size is designed and balanced on a specific Sailworks mast to suit conditions typical for the "average" size sailor (140 - 190 lb./ 63 - 86 kg).
 If you are lighter than this average, or prefer a softer handling feel, consider using the next mast softer or shorter listed in the table.
 Heavier sailors can use a slightly stiffer mast to increase rig tension and stability.
-The luff and boom lengths listed are intended as a guide to rig assembly and sail trim.
-Depending on the rig components you choose, these dimensions may not always correspond exactly to the settings that are best for you.
-We measure median boom length from the front of the mast at the middle of the boom opening, to the back of the clew.
-Maximum boom length is achieved at high levels of downhaul and outhaul with the boom placed at the top of the boom opening.
-We measure luff length from the top of the mast cap, around the front of the mast curve to a point opposite the pulleys of the Power Block (using the minimum amount of headcap or mast base extension).
+In particular, sailors over 90 kg.
+(200 lbs) should consider using a stiffer mast than what is recommended on these Retro sizes: 4.0 m2, 6.0 m2, 7.5 m2 and 9.5 m2.